-Get a Head Start On Spring Cleaning
+Get A Head Start On Spring Cleaning

 Since you’re replacing storage boxes with plastic solutions, it’s also a good time to get a head start on spring cleaning.
-Often times, mice are left undetected in high cluttered areas, with little human traffic.
+Oftentimes, mice are left undetected in high cluttered areas, with little human traffic.
 Inspect your belongings and organize storage spaces such as garages, attics, basements, and closets.
 This will help you get a head start on early spring pest control.
-In addition to sorting your clutter, it’s a good time to clean hard to reach places like behind stoves and refrigerators, inside cabinets, and under beds.
-Getting a head start on your spring cleaning during the winter, will give you more time to spend on outdoor activities and chores, when it warms up again in the spring.
+In addition to sorting your clutter, it’s a good time to clean hard-to-reach places like behind stoves and refrigerators, inside cabinets, and under beds.
+Getting a head start on your spring cleaning during the winter, will give you more time to spend on outdoor activities and chores when it warms up again in the spring.

-Dehumidify the Home
+Dehumidify The Home

 Even though winter is the driest season, there may still be parts of your home that are attracting moisture.
 Cold outdoor temperatures, coupled with toasty, heated homes can be a breeding ground for moisture prone pests like silverfish, ants, springtails, and even mosquitoes (yes, mosquitoes can live indoors during the winter)!
 Address sources of moisture, such as drafts and leaks.
 You may want to consider a dehumidifier in high moisture areas, like bathrooms and basements.

 Spidexx Will Protect Your Home From Winter Pests